 Bobbie Hill leads Concordia’s engagement work.
 A natural connector, Bobbie is expert at facilitating public meetings, listening to community voices and encouraging open and honest communication.
 Over the course of dozens of projects around the country, Bobbie has honed Concordia’s engagement methodology and approach while at the same time adapting to the nuances of diverse places and citizens.

-Through the application of the Concordia Nexus Planning Model, Ms. Hill works with communities to help them realize their potential through consensus building and collaboration.
-She is committed to public scholarship by helping communities become healthy civil societies that are interconnected – not homogeneous – but integrated.
+Through the application of the Concordia Nexus Planning Model, Bobbie works to help communities realize their potential through consensus building and collaboration.
+She is committed to helping communities become healthy civil societies that are interconnected and integrated.

-In order to expand on her knowledge of community planning, Bobbie has participated in a Women’s Leadership Journey in South Africa led by internationally known author and leadership development consultant, Margaret Wheatley.
-Wheatley writes about radically new practices and ideas for organizing in chaotic times.
-Bobbie’s learning and experiences on this trip and subsequent learning journeys have greatly informed Concordia’s ongoing participatory planning and design work in New Orleans post Katrina and other urban and rural communities.
+Bobbie has been part of a Women’s Leadership Journey in South Africa led by internationally known author and organizational development consultant, Margaret Wheatley.
+Her collaborations with Meg have greatly informed Concordia’s ongoing participatory planning and design work in New Orleans post Katrina and other urban and rural communities.

-Bobbie recently presented at the Impact Alpha Conference at Stanford University to discuss the benefit of crowd-co design through robust community engagement.
-She also participated in research to study Public Participation Law and Policy conducted by the Kettering Foundation.
+Currently, Bobbie is collaborating with visiting scholars at the Stanford Global Projects Center, researching the positive impact of public engagement in the design process.
+She recently presented at the Impact Alpha Conference at Stanford on the benefit of crowd co-design through robust community engagement.
+She also engaged in research to study Public Participation Law and Policy conducted by the Kettering Foundation.